 Attorneys representing a diverse cross section of practice areas will serve as panelists to discuss career opportunities in the legal profession.
 Panelists will describe their career paths and their day-to-day work, and offer insight into the skills needed to represent clients effectively.
 This panel will be especially helpful if you haven’t had the opportunity to interact with or ask questions of practicing attorneys.

 Your Questions Answered: Workshop for Applicants to LLM Programs

 This workshop will answer key questions about LLM programs and the application process.
-The speakers are admission officers at US law schools who have experience advising candidates who were trained outside of the US.
+The speakers are admission officers at U.S. law schools who have experience advising candidates who were trained outside of the United States.
 You will learn about

 - researching and identifying LLM programs that fit your needs and career goals,